 Major Cities have a couple of international chain resorts with remarkably high prices.
 Your trips do not feature them unless you want those hotels at an additional charge to your land cost.

 Breakfast is included where noted and will serve at your hotel, usually in a buffet.
 Your guide can arrange some lunches and/or dinners at local restaurants, but you will be on your expenses to pay for these meals.
 Lunches and dinners included as per itinerary.

 Our guides are college-educated locals, proficient in English, and trained and licensed by local tourism authorities.
 Most importantly, they are friendly and committed to delivering the best services.

 International and internal airfares:

 You will book your international airfare on your own and provide us with your flight information.
 We can also help you find reasonable fares through our air ticket consolidator upon request.
 We book all internal airfares locally (if required).
-Local airport taxes may or may not be included in the fare.
+There may or may not be local airport taxes included in the fare.